Shamanic Drum Making

 Drumming together on the 7th day from wherever we are at an agreed time

-* The kangaroo hides are all sourced, killed and prepared ethically in Western Australia.
+* The kangaroo hides are all sourced, killed and prepared ethically in South Australia.

 What does SHAMANIC mean?

-I am using this word in relation to the earth-based practice of connecting to ourselves through connection with nature and all that is.
+I am using this word in relation to the earth-based practice of connecting to ourselves through connection with nature and All-that-Is.
 To recognise that we are nature, that our inner cycles are the same as the greater cycles of mother earth, and the universe.
 To live in harmony with the natural world around us, understanding that everything is 'alive' and maintaining a dynamic and reciprocal relationship with this living world.

 Disconnection is one of the biggest causes of depression, anxiety and addictions… and probably many other issues we are currently facing as a modern society.
 Disconnection from ourselves, each other as family, and the more-than-human world.
 Connection is our birth rite, and was something that all of our ancestors valued, and lived as part of their daily lives.

 Shamanism is the oldest spiritual practice with evidence of the first shamans from over 40,000 years ago.
 So why has Shamanism been around for so long, and why is it still relevant for us today?